assemble/assemble/examples/boilerplate/readme.md

 $ git clone https://github.com/h5bp/html5-boilerplate.git vendor
 ```

-_(Note that we're saving h5bp to the `vendor` directory, since your haven't customized the files yet.
+_(Note that we're saving h5bp to the `vendor` directory, since you haven't customized the files yet.
 But we'll be generating the files into the `src` directory, which is where you'll do your customization.
 You can change any of these paths to whatever works best for you.)_

 ## Build